UCSolarCarTeam/Helios-Hermes/README.md

 Originally it should look similar to this:

   - root
-    - Hermes
+    - Epsilon-Hermes

-From the directory that this README is currently located in (we assume this is named Hermes), run the command:
+From the directory that this README is currently located in (we assume this is named Epsilon-Hermes), run the command:
-    `cd ../ && mv ./Hermes ./src && mkdir Hermes && mv ./src ./Hermes/`
+    `cd ../ && mv ./Epsilon-Hermes ./src && mkdir Epsilon-Hermes && mv ./src ./Epsilon-Hermes/`
     (replace Hermes with the name of your cloned directory if it is different) This will rename the cloned directory to src and move it within a new directory called 'Hermes'.
 Your new file structure should look like:

   - root
-    - Hermes
+    - Epsilon-Hermes
       - src

 ## RabbitMQ Broker